Project-Counter/cop5/source/04-reports/02-database-reports.rst

 Database Reports provide a summary of activity related to a given database or fixed collection of content that is packaged like a database.
 These reports provide a means of evaluating the impact a database has for an institution’s users.

+To better facilitate open access reporting, report providers are encouraged to provide a Global Database Report including all global usage, whether attributed to institutions or not.
+The Global Database Report could be filtered and broken down as usual, including by using Attributed and other extensions (see :numref:`reserved-elements`).

 Table 4.d (below): Database Report and Standard Views of the Database Report

 .. only:: latex